masoudmodabber/commons-protocol/docs/domain.md

 Other Participants remain free to accept or refuse her Requests.

-They may choose to help because completing the exchange improves their own relationship with the Commons.
+They may choose to help because completing the exchange strengthens their own relationship with the Commons.

+A Commons Balance is a measure of reciprocal contribution, not stored value.

 ## Balance Changes